camsaul/lein-instant-cheatsheet/README.md

 Like [Marginalia][5], Instant Cheatsheet parses docstrs as Markdown.
 Add examples, links, and more to your documentation!

+Instant Cheatsheet also understands `:emoji:` names à la GitHub or Slack.
+Emoji names like `:yum:` will automatically be replaced with emoji images like :yum:.

 #### Emacs Keybinding ####

 You can create an Emacs function to search Instant Cheatsheet, and even bind it to a keyboard shortcut: